Prohibited Messaging Practices: How to Stay Safe + Compliant

 • Operational hours: Default restrictions on CallHub prevent sending texts to US numbers before 8 AM and after 9 PM.

-• The CallHub system is designed to automatically filter out certain types of contacts to ensure better message deliverability and compliance.
+The CallHub system automatically filters out certain types of contacts to improve message deliverability and compliance.
 The system helps you exclude:

 • Litigators: Contacts flagged as individuals who have a history of litigation related to messaging practices.